jembi/openhim-legacy/README.md

 It was developed for the Rwandan Health Infromation Exchange however, it was designed and intended to be used in re-used other settings.
 For more details about how the OpenHIM is used in the Rwandan Health Information exchange, see https://jembiprojects.jira.com/wiki/pages/viewpage.action?pageId=10289633

+For additional information and documentation please see the [OpenHIM wiki pages](https://github.com/jembi/openhim/wiki).

 Setup
 =====